the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to cleanly toggle QA code as needed in higher-tier environments.
 It's much more straightforward to disallow an endpoint name rather than a payload flag or HTTP header, and keeps intent intact.

-Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when your user starts seeing HTTP error payloads in the UI, we all lose.
+Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when users starts seeing HTTP error payloads in the UI, we all lose.

 **Reason #2**: Response Validation

-The shapes of your Prod vs QA endpoints outputs are most likely very different: QA output is often just direct model results, whereas Prod output can be anything, really.
+The nature of your Prod vs QA endpoint outputs are most likely very different: QA output is just direct model results, whereas Prod output can be anything, really.

-In both of our examples, the QA endpoints returned very different outputs compared to their Prod counterparts, whether it's an async job ID, streaming events, or whatever else.

 And if you're using data validators for your endpoint payloads (you should be), things can get very tricky trying to support very different structures within the same endpoint.

 Having separate QA endpoints gives you freedom to define the outputs that fit your debugging needs, without battling your production constraints.

-#### ‼️  I get it now.
+### ‼️  I get it now.
 All is clear. 🧘 Thanks, BOS!

 You got it, pal! 🤘